JetBrains/kotlin-web-demo/kotlin.web.demo.server/examples/Kotlin Koans/Introduction/Data classes/task.md

 }
 ```

-Then add an annotation `data` to the resulting class.
+Then add a modifier `data` to the resulting class.
 This annotation means the compiler will generate a bunch of useful methods in this class: `equals`/`hashCode`, `toString` and some others.
 The `getPeople` function should start to compile.